Simple Dumbbell Exercises for Arms & Chest

 Dumbbell Pullover

 You might not have access to a pulldown station or pullup bar, but that doesn’t mean you can’t train the lats.
-This exercise is an old-school favorite and will target those lats as well as the biceps and chest to a lesser degree.
+This exercise is an old-school favorite and will target those lats as well as the biceps and chest to a lesser degree, making it a great choice for dumbbell exercises for arms and chest.

 Lie on a bench with a dumbbell in your hands.
 Hold the inside of the dumbbell by balancing the weight on your hands.
 Make sure you have it in a solid position once it’s pressed up.
 While keeping your arms straight, bring the dumbbell back behind your head as far as you safely can until you feel a stretch in the lats.
 Pause briefly, then reverse the motion slowly to bring the weight back up over the chest to the starting position.